First-Generation Programs

 Programs

-The Student Success Center and First Year Experience Office understand the unique challenges and opportunities today’s first gen students face, and we encourage you to take advantage of one or both of these programs.
-If you're wondering how they're alike and different, check out a comparison chart.
+The Student Success Center and First Year Experience Office understand the unique challenges and opportunities today’s first-gen students face, and we encourage you to take advantage of one or both of our programs.
+Click on the links here to learn more about or apply to 1st UP and READY Mentoring.

 What does it take to be successful in college?
 That question is answered both inside and outside the classroom, as you take advantage of the many resources and opportunities UofL has to offer.
-The First-Gen Cards program provides community-building socials with other first-gen students, workshops to develop your personal skills & strengths, and one-to-one coaching to help you start off strong.
+1st UP is a program that provides community-building socials with other first-gen students, workshops to develop your personal skills & strengths, and one-to-one coaching to help you start off strong.
+Plus, you can earn completion grants toward your UofL bill!

-READY Mentoring matches first-generation, first-year students with community professionals for one-on-one mentoring in the Student Success Center.
+READY Mentoring matches first-generation, first-year students with faculty and staff for one-to-one mentoring in the Student Success Center.
 Mentors can help ease your transition to college and discuss strategies for success in college and in life.
+And just like 1st UP, you can earn completion grants toward your UofL bill!

 Other Important Connection Points